-For organizations that use Okta Customer Identity, telephony is an important service offering because it enables the organization’s partners, resellers, suppliers, distributors, and consumers to authenticate using SMS text messages or voice calls.
-In particular, telephony enables organizations to support the needs of consumers that generate revenue for the organization and who are most likely to interact with the organization using a smartphone or telephone service.
+For organizations that use Customer Identity Cloud, telephony enables the partners, resellers, suppliers, distributors, and consumers to authenticate using SMS messages or voice calls.
+Telephony also supports users who are most likely to interact with the organization using a smartphone or telephone service.

-To enroll a device for multifactor authentication by verifying that the phone is in the possession of the user who will be authenticated.
+- To enroll a device for MFA by verifying that the phone is in the possession of the user who is authenticating.

 - To authorize a password reset.

 You must set up an external telephony service provider before you configure telephony for your org.

 Depending on your configuration, you may also customize the phone number, short code, and text or voice message to tailor the customer experience or comply with local laws and regulations.

 Before you configure telephony, make sure that your telephony provider meets your business and regulatory needs.